Easy Duck Confit

 Discover how to make easy duck confit at home.
 Enjoy rich flavors and crispy skin with this simple recipe.

 The process for making duck confit is simple.
 The legs are cooked low and slow, giving the meat an unbeatable richness, while crisping the skin.
-It’s a dish that feels special, but it’s surprisingly easy to pull off at home.
+It’s a dish that feels special, but it’s surprisingly easy to do at home.

 If you’re not eating the duck legs right away, the meat can be shredded and used in all kinds of dishes.
 Toss it into pasta with a little garlic and Parmesan, layer it in a grilled cheese, or fold it into tacos with a bright salsa.
 It’s excellent in fried rice or added to a salad for a boost of umami.